esp-rs/book/src/application-development/testing.md

 ## Host Testing

 Where possible, and where it makes sense, you should try to test as much as possible on your host machine, not on the target device.
-It's easier to test in CI, faster, and won't waste FLASH write cycles on your device.
+It's easier to test in CI, faster, and won't waste flash write cycles on your device.
 Test's that _need_ the real hardware to run them, should use a HIL testing setup.

 ## Hardware-in-Loop Testing